Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 ## Prerequisites

-There are a number of software requirements for installing (or deploying) Alfresco Content Services when using containerized deployment. <!--KEEP?
-You'll find a list of prerequisites in the GitHub project documentation.-->
+There are a number of software requirements for installing (or deploying) Content Services when using containerized deployment.

-Note that the [VERSIONS.md](https://github.com/Alfresco/acs-packaging/blob/master/distribution/src/main/resources/VERSIONS.md){:target="_blank"} file in GitHub lists the supported versions.<!--link to support page-->
+Note that the [VERSIONS.md](https://github.com/Alfresco/acs-packaging/blob/master/distribution/src/main/resources/VERSIONS.md){:target="_blank"} file in GitHub lists the supported versions.

-> **Note:** The images downloaded directly from [Docker Hub](https://hub.docker.com/u/alfresco/){:target="_blank"}, or [Quay.io](https://quay.io/){:target="_blank"} are for a limited trial of the Enterprise version of Alfresco Content Services that goes into read-only mode after 2 days.
+> **Note:** The images downloaded directly from [Docker Hub](https://hub.docker.com/u/alfresco/){:target="_blank"}, or [Quay.io](https://quay.io/){:target="_blank"} are for a limited trial of the Enterprise version of Content Services that goes into read-only mode after 2 days.
 For a longer (30-day) trial, get the Alfresco Content Services Download Trial by following the steps in [Deploy using Docker Compose]({% link content-services/latest/install/containers/docker-compose.md %}).

 > **Note:** Alfresco customers can request Quay.io credentials by logging a ticket at [Alfresco Support](https://support.alfresco.com/){:target="_blank"}.
 These credentials are required to pull private (Enterprise-only) Docker images from Quay.io.